richlander/container-workshop/dockerfile-samples.md

 ## dotnetapp

-This sample demonstrates how to build a console app.
+[dotnetapp](https://github.com/dotnet/dotnet-docker/tree/main/samples/dotnetapp) demonstrates how to build a console app.

 It uses a standard multi-stage build pattern with SDK and runtime images.